Juniper-ThreatLabs/IoC/README.md

 # IoC
-This repositiory contains the hash and C2 of active threats encountered by Juniper Threat Labs
+This repositiory contains the malicious files HASH and C2 of active threats encountered by Juniper Threat Labs